deleSerna/deleSerna.github.io/_posts/2020-07-10-rasa-server-customaction-chatui-decompose.markdown

 ```

 Finally, we will deploy everything together using a docker-compose as follows.
-If deploy went then we can access the chat ui using  http://localhost/ and talk to the bot.
+If deploy went fine then we can access the chat ui using  http://localhost/ and talk to the bot.

 **docker-compose.yaml**
 ```